safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Propose a Transaction

-To propose a transaction to the Safe Transaction Service we need to call the method `proposeTransaction` from the Safe Service Client instance.
+To propose a transaction to the Safe Transaction Service we need to call the method `proposeTransaction` from the Safe Api Kit instance.

 For a full list and description of the properties that `proposeTransaction` accepts, see [Propose the transaction to the service](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#propose-transaction) in the Safe Core SDK guide.